robotframework/SeleniumLibrary/docs/SeleniumLibrary-6.1.0rc2.rst

 package in an upcoming release.
 When the underlying Selenium project transitioned, over six years ago, from distinguishing between the "old" selenium (Selenium 1) and the "new" WebDriver Selenium 2 into a numerically increasing versioning, this project decided to use the original SeleniumLibrary package name.
-As a convenience the Selenium2Library packge was made a wrapper around the SeleniumLibrary package.
+As a convenience the Selenium2Library package was made a wrapper around the SeleniumLibrary package.
 Due to the issues around upgrading packages and the simple passage of time, it is time to depreciate and remove the Selenium2Library package.